 Numerous things can turn out badly in a project.
 While foreseeing each conceivable calamity or minor hiccup is testing, numerous traps can be anticipated.
-In the risk management plan, the project manager recognizes risks to the undertaking, the probability those situations will occur, and techniques to response them.
+In the risk management plan, the project manager recognizes risks to the undertaking, the probability those situations will occur, and techniques to respond to them.
 To detail this plan, the project manager looks for contribution from the project team, partners, and stakeholders.

-Risk response strategies are instituted for risks that are probably going to happen or have significant expenses related with them.
+Risk response strategies are instituted for risks that are probably going to happen or have significant expenses related to them.
 Risks that are probably not going to happen and ones that have low expenses are noted in the plan, despite the fact that they don’t have risk response strategies.

 A communication plan defines the communication lines and preferences of the project.
 Much like the work breakdown structure, a communications plan allocates duty regarding finishing every part to a team member.